leomrtns/super_distance/README.md

 2. most gene trees have info on all species: although the program can handle trees with missing species, you have to make sure that at least one tree has no missing species.
 And MRD is not particularly good with a lot of missing data.

-In both cases the program will fail without a helpful message (it may say something like `Couldn't find species for genes`).
+In both cases, failure to do so will lead the program to fail without a helpful message (it may say something like `Couldn't find species for genes`).

 My suggestion is to use this option (without a list of species names) only if you are sure all trees are perfectly comparable, i.e. if they are different runs of same tree inference software on same data, or bootstrap replicates, or a